andrewdavidsmith/transferase/docs/installing_Rxfr.md

 ### Linux

+These instructions have been tested and work on the "ubuntu:latest" image.
 In these instructions I use `mamba` instead of `conda`, and I use it through `miniforge3`.
 On a fresh install of Ubuntu (docker `ubuntu:latest`), we need the following, but likely you already have these: